delawaremathguy/ShoppingList14/README.md

 ### App Architecture

 As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
-For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in some serious trouble.
-And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist.
+For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in for some trouble.
+And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist before the SwiftUI system actually leans about the deletion.

 Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would make the list a subscriber to each of the Locations in the list), but there were problems with that as well.

 I finally settled on more of an MVVM-style architecture, managing a list of Items or Locations myself, instead of letting @FetchRequest handle that list.
 And I used internal notifications posted through the NotificationCenter that an `Item` or a `Location` had either been created, or edited, or was about to be deleted, so that view models could react appropriately.

 That design worked in version 1.0 of ShoppingList ... and I liked it a lot, frankly ... but I decided that I should go back and revisit my avoidance of @FetchRequest.

 Yet what has always bothered me about the current state of SwiftUI view code that I see that uses @FetchRequest is that such a view often needs to understand that the data it processes come from Core Data.
 The view must also know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to either nil-coalesce or at least test for nil values.

 The design in this app now lives somewhere between MVVM and a basic, @FetchRequest-driven SwiftUI app structure.
-My goal in getting to the current code structure was that all SwiftUI views should follow these three rules:
+My goal in reaching the current code structure was that all SwiftUI views should follow **these three rules**:

 * a View should never "really" know that its data comes from Core Data (*no use of Core Data keypaths or managedObjectContexts*);